instrumentisto/rust-incubator/faq.md

 <ins>*- When is a task considered completed?*</ins><br/>

 A task is marked as completed when you've made a Pull Request, and it's been reviewed, approved and merged.
-After you complete your Pull Request, remove the "NOT READY / DRAFT / WIP" marker from the title and specify [our bot](https://github.com/1tbot) as a reviewer.
+After you complete your Pull Request, remove the "NOT READY / DRAFT / WIP" marker from the title and specify [our bot](https://github.com/1tbot) as a reviewer and tag all of your mentors in the comments section.
 Before merging the pull request into the main branch, you need to receive approval from at least one mentor.
 If more than one mentor has reviewed your Pull Request and requested changes, you must receive approval from all involved mentors.
 If all the conditions are executed, mentors will be able to merge your PR and task considered as completed.

 <ins>*- How do mentors distinguish between finished Pool Requesters and unfinished Pool Requesters?*</ins><br/>

 A task is marked as completed when you've made a Pull Request, and it's been reviewed and approved by one of the reviewers.
-After you complete your Pull Request, remove the "NOT READY / DRAFT / WIP" marker from the title and specify [our bot](https://github.com/1tbot) as a reviewer.
+After you complete your Pull Request, remove the "NOT READY / DRAFT / WIP" marker from the title and specify [our bot](https://github.com/1tbot) as a reviewer and tag all of your mentors in the comments section.
 <ins>*- Should I open an unfinished PR?*</ins><br/>

 Yes, you should.
 Open a PR as soon as you can, marking it with "NOT READY / DRAFT / WIP" in the title .
-Your mentors will review it once you remove this marker and specify [our bot](https://github.com/1tbot) as a reviewer.
+Your mentors will review it once you remove this marker and specify [our bot](https://github.com/1tbot) as a reviewer and tag all of your mentors in the comments section.

 <ins>*- Can I merge PR?*</ins><br/>